breadbored/breadbored.github.io/_posts/2025-01-01-pokemon-trading-protocol.md

 } PartyMember;
 ```

-Which is deserialized like so:
+Which is serialized like so:

 ```c
 struct PartyMember *pPartyMember = &traderPacket.pokemon[i];